 - Can you connect me with others who have had the same surgery?

-After a mastectomy or injury, many women are faced with the difficult decision of whether to proceed with breast reconstruction.
-To help patients better understand candidacy, recovery, and more, Dr. Lerman can discuss the most common breast reconstruction FAQs (frequently asked questions) with patients at his Manhattan, New York, office.
+Whether undergoing a mastectomy, lumpectomy, or requiring corrective / revision breast reconstruction most women have many options to choose from.
+It is important to consult with a specialized surgeon who performs all availbale techniques to determine what is most suited for them.
+To help patients better understand these options Dr. Lerman can discuss the most common breast reconstruction FAQs (frequently asked questions) with patients at his Manhattan, New York, office.
 To schedule your consultation and learn more about breast reconstruction, contact us today.

 What Are My Treatment Options?

-Although their are many different types of breast reconstruction options, the two basic categories of breast reconstruction to choose from are breast implants or natural (autologous) tissue.
-Some patients choose autologous breast reconstruction, which produces a more natural looking and long lasting result and utilizes tissue transferred from another area of the body.
-Other patients choose breast implants which tend to be a shorter surgery without the need for a scar on a different part of the body.
+Although their are many different types of breast reconstruction options, the two basic categories of breast reconstruction to choose from are breast implants or natural (autologous) tissue reconstruction.
+Some patients choose natural tissue breast reconstruction, in order to achieve a breast that looks, feels, and moves naturally and lasts for the rest of their life.
+This option most often employs the DIEP flap or PAP flap and utilizes tissue transferred from another area of the body.
+The natural tissue reconstruction is the most advanced type of breast reconstruction and has numerous advantages over breast implant reconstruction.
+Other patients choose breast implant reconstruction which tends to be a shorter surgery without the need for a scar on a different part of the body.
 There are pros and cons to each type of surgery and not all patients are good candidates for both.

 What Is Flap Surgery or Autologous Breast Reconstruction?